 - Developing programs and/or sessions useful to affiliate members at the conferences

-Click here to contact John
+Click here to contact Rhonda

 The Benefits Committee is a standing committee of CRCEA established by Article VII, Section 1 of the Bylaws and is responsible for all CRCEA benefits activities.
 The president, with the approval of the Executive Committee, appoints the chairperson.
 The Benefits Committee operates under the chairperson assigned to oversee the committee.